Guidance

 Refugee Convention and ECHR certification

-Under paragraph 17 of Part 5 of Schedule 3 to the Asylum and Immigration (Treatment of Claimants, etc.) Act 2004, a certificate may be applied to a person who has made a protection claim if it certifies that the person will be removed to a country where they are not a national or citizen, if it is a country assessed to be one where the person’s life and liberty are not threatened by reason of their race, religion, nationality, membership of a particular social group or political opinion and a place from where they would not be refouled in contravention of their Refugee Convention rights.
+Under paragraph 17 of Part 5 of Schedule 3 to the 2004 Act, a certificate may be applied to a person who has made an asylum claim if it certifies that the person will be removed to a country where they are not a national or citizen, if it is a country assessed to be one where the person’s life and liberty are not threatened by reason of their race, religion, nationality, membership of a particular social group or political opinion and a place from where they would not be refouled in contravention of their Refugee Convention rights.

 The effect of this certificate is that a person may not appeal in reliance on an asylum claim which asserts that to remove the person to the specified country would breach the United Kingdom’s obligations under the Refugee Convention.

-If it is considered that the country of removal is safe on the above criteria, the safe third country criteria at sections 80B(4)(a) and (b)(i) of the 2002 Act will be met; sections 80B(4)(b)(ii) and 80B(4)(c) will not be addressed by this consideration, and will need to be addressed separately.
+If it is considered that the country of removal is safe on the above criteria, the safe third country criteria at sections 80B(4)(a) and (b)(i) of the NIAA 2002 (or archived Immigration Rules, paragraphs 345B(i) and (ii) as the case may be) will be met; sections 80B(4)(b)(ii) and 80B(4)(c) (or archived Immigration Rule paragraphs 345B(iii) and 345B(iv) respectively) will not be addressed by this consideration, and will need to be addressed separately.

 ECHR claims and certification

-Under section 80B(4)(b)(ii), a country will be safe only if an individual will not be at risk of onward refoulement from that place in breach of Article 3.
-The Home Office must establish this on the basis of real risk.
-This must be considered regardless of whether or not an individual has made representations on this point.
+Under section 80B(4)(b)(ii) (or for claims treated as having been made before 28 June 2022, archived Immigration Rule paragraph 345B(iii)), a country will be safe only if an individual will not be at risk of onward refoulement from that place in breach of Article 3 (see Standard of proof).
+This matter must be considered regardless of whether an individual has made representations on this point.

-If an individual has made representations that can be considered an ECHR claim, including any claim that a person may be removed to an unsafe state in breach of these rights and if a certificate has been issued under paragraph 17 (see above), the ECHR claim may be certified under paragraph 19(c) of Part 5, if the claim is assessed to be clearly unfounded.
+If an individual has made representations that can be considered an ECHR claim, including any claim that they might be removed to an unsafe state in breach of these rights, and if a certificate has been issued under paragraph 17 (see above), the ECHR claim may be certified under paragraph 19(c) of Part 5, if the claim is assessed to be clearly unfounded.
 The effect of this certificate is that the claimant may not bring an appeal in reliance on a human rights claim.

 The consideration for this certificate must include any claim relating to Article 3.
-As with paragraph 5(4) certificates, this may include allegations of a risk of serious harm in the country of removal, destitution or medical claims, as well as claims that onward removal from the third country to another may breach the person’s ECHR rights.
+As with paragraph 5(4) certificates, this may include allegations of a risk of serious harm in the country of removal, destitution or medical claims, and claims that onward removal from the third country to another may breach the person’s ECHR rights.

-If a claimant makes representations regarding risk of onward refoulement in breach of Article 3, consideration of those representation under paragraph 19(c) of Schedule 3 of the 2004 Act will dispense with any further consideration of the same issue required under section 80B(4)(b)(ii).
+If a claimant makes representations regarding risk of onward refoulement in breach of Article 3, proper consideration of those representations under paragraph 19(c) of Schedule 3 to the 2004 Act will cover consideration of the same issue required under section 80B(4)(b)(ii).

-If it is concluded that there is a real risk that removal to the country would lead to the claimant’s ECHR rights as described being contravened, it will not be appropriate to consider removal to that country.
-In such circumstances, it will be appropriate to consider removal to any further safe third countries which may have been identified, or to discontinue inadmissibility action and refer the case to the National Asylum Allocation Unit to allocate to a casework team.
+If it is concluded that there is a risk that removal to the country (assessed in line with Standard of proof) would lead to the claimant’s ECHR rights as described being contravened, it will not be appropriate to consider removal to that country.
+In such circumstances, it will be appropriate to consider removal to any further safe third countries which may have been identified, or to discontinue inadmissibility action (keeping in mind that the inadmissibility decision is discretionary) and refer the case to the National Asylum Allocation Unit to allocate to a casework team.

 Paragraph 19(c) may also be used to certify other ECHR claims where appropriate, for instance, clearly unfounded claims relating to Article 8 family life.
-Any such decisions must be considered according to the relevant criteria and guidance for the particular claim.
+Any such decisions must be considered according to the relevant criteria and guidance for the particular claim, with the reasons for any such decision clearly set out.

 Decision service and onward action